 Development and exploration activities depend, to one degree or another, on adequate infrastructure.
 Reliable roads, bridges, power sources and water supply are important determinants, which affect capital and operating costs.
-Unusual weather phenomena, sabotage, government or other interference in the maintenance or provision of such infrastructure, including the face that Khan conducts most of it operations in remote regions of Mongolia with limited available infrastructure, could adversely affect Khan's operations, financial condition and results of operations.
+Unusual weather phenomena, sabotage, government or other interference in the maintenance or provision of such infrastructure, including the fact that Khan conducts most of it operations in remote regions of Mongolia with limited available infrastructure, could adversely affect the Corporation's business, operations, financial condition and results of operations.

-Estimates of Mineral Reserves and Mineral Resources May Prove to Be Inaccurate
+Mineral Reserves and Mineral Resources

 Calculations of Mineral Reserves and Mineral Resources and metal recovery are only estimates, and there can be no assurance about the quantity and grade of minerals until reserves or resources are actually mined.
 Until reserves or resources are actually mined and processed, the quantity of reserves or resources and grades must be considered as estimates only.
 In addition, the quantity of reserves or resources may vary depending on commodity prices.
-Any material change in the quantity of resources, grade or stripping ratio or recovery rates may affect the economic viability of the Corporation's properties and its financial condition.
+Any material change in the quantity of resources, grade or stripping ratio or recovery rates may adversely affect the economic viability of the Corporation's properties and its financial condition and prospects.